 James (papa Cagle - my dear husband) has this delicious Crock Pot Pinto Beans Recipe, that he is famous for.
 Whenever we visit friends out of town, they are always asking him 'how to cook pinto beans in a crock pot'!
 They're deliciously creamy and full of meat, a true hearty meal!

-This Pinto Beans Recipe is one of his great ideas that he threw together one time on a trip to the deer camp.
+The first time I tried this Pinto Beans Recipe I was amazed, because it is one of his great ideas that he threw together one time on a trip to the deer camp.
 Ever since then he's refined it into this delicious pot of creamy, meaty yumminess.
 There's so much flavor from a combination of the beans, smoked sausage and cooking for a long time.

 This recipe will also work well in a pressure cooker, obviously a big reduction on cooking time.